mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:80%">
     <h5 align="center">
-    Fig.2 - Example of default 2D brain geometry.
+    Fig.2 - Example of 2D brain model using default geometry.
 The orange region represents the Stokes domain $\Omega_S$ and the green region the Darcy domain $\Omega_D$.
 The black line dividing the stokes and the darcy domain represent the interface $\Gamma$.
 In addition we have grouped and named the boundaries for later reference.
 For the stokes domain we have the outer surface $\Lambda_S$ and the left and right boundaries $\Gamma_S$.
 For the Darcy domain all boundaries expect the interface is grouped as $\Gamma_D$.
     </h5>
 </p>

-We are going to define a set of default brain geometry parameters for our 2D brain slice as shown in the following table.
-Here we also include the desired test area for the interface geometry.
+We are going to define a set of default brain geometry parameters for our 2D brain model.
+The parameters is shown in the following table where we have also included the parameter test interval for the interface geometry.
+Notice that we used the default geometry to showcase the 2D domains in figure $(2)$.

 |  Parameter | Default value | Testing interval
 |---|:---:|:---:|